mzattera/v4j/README.md

 `BibleFactory` provide methods to return the text of the Bible in different languages as `TextFile` instances.

+### Term Decomposition and Analysis

+`SlotAlphabet` allows you to decompose words in slots, as described in this [working note](https://mzattera.github.io/v4j/005/).
+Class `SlotAlphabet.TermDecomposition` allows you to access term components, including the term prefix, root and suffix fro which a formal definition is provided.

 ### Clustering

 v4j provides tools for k-means and hierarchical agglomerative clustering using Apache commons-math3 and `org.opencompare.hac`